vivin2709/cse15l-lab-reports/lab-report-4-week-8.md

  # _**Snippet 3 output: Failed:**_

 ![image](ssm3.png)
-There is no less than 10 line change that would fix the error we are facing and fix the  implemetation wihtout a more involved change.
+There is no less than 10 line change that would fix the error we are facing and fix the  implementation wihtout a more involved change.
 This is primarily becuase we already have a case to continue in case the link is incorrectly formatted in the following code snippet:
 ```
 if(nextOpenBracket!=0 && markdown.charAt(nextOpenBracket-1)=='!')
             {